-In addition, the Hong Kong v Kazakhstan play-off was confirmed for the 13th February 2021 at the Asia Rugby Women’s Championship. (this has been cancelled and Kazakhstan automatically enter the qualifying tournament in Dubai)
+The Hong Kong v Kazakhstan play-off was confirmed for the 13th February 2021 as the Asia Rugby Women’s Championship.
+(This was since cancelled and Kazakhstan automatically enter the qualifying tournament in Dubai).

 This means that the women’s XVs national teams from Scotland, Colombia and Kazakhstan are confirmed.
 The Rugby World Cup in New Zealand is planned to take place from 8 October – 12 November 2022.